Rickback68/art_bistro/READme.md

 Links in the main body of the index page link to the food and wine menu and allows users to explore the offerings of Art Bistro in detail.
 Users can easily access the menu sections they are interested in from the top also, making it convenient for them to browse through the options.
+- User stories covered: 12

-About Us Section
+__About Us Section__

 The about section near the end of the index page give the veiwer an sight to the restaurant vision and intentions.
 Also close to the footer with further info about hours, location and socialmedia clicks.
+- User stories covered: 3

 ![alt text](docs/features/about_us.png)
-- User stories covered:

-(insert picture)

 ___Food Menu__
 - Gives an overview of the menu in five sections: starters, main meals, kids meals, dessers, and wine.
 - Each section of the menu is accompanied with an image of one of the items form the menu
 - Features pricing
+- User stories covered: 4

 ![alt text](docs/features/dine_menu.png)